lanl/CLAMR/README.md

 Currently the executables run only on NVIDIA GPUs.
 Fixing the kernels to run on ATI GPUs is of great interest

-The clamr version using MPI/GPU still has a bug giving wrong cell counts and eventually crashing on Tesla 2050s

 The numerical algorithm still does not handle "dry" conditions properly and will crash